 Exercise

 Despite their small size, Apple Head Chihuahuas need regular exercise to stay healthy.
-It is very important that they go for short walks each day.
+They must go for short walks each day.
 You can simply take them around the block or your yard.
 But these dogs do not need strenuous exercise.
 In fact, they get too easily tired and experience knee problems, so they should not overwork.

 Despite needing so little routine exercise, many of these dogs still do not get enough.
 Their owners tend to carry them more often than letting them walk on their own.
 This makes it important to let them use their own legs to stay in shape.
 They are a smart breed, so they also need mental stimulation.
 For this, provide a variety of interactive dog toys suited to their small size.